Auld Lang Syne

 Holiday music hits different, doesn’t it?
 Like, why does Christmas country suddenly work for me?
 How does Mariah Carey get to relive her glory days Every.
 Single.
 Year?
 And when did Wham’s “Last Christmas” become unavoidable?

-I have a beat-up vinyl of Bing Crosby’s Merry Christmas album that I play on repeat even though it skips during “White Christmas,” which is one of my faves to croon along to…so that’s not weird.
-I’m also moved to literal tears every time I hear Auld Lang Syne…totally normal, right?
+I have a beat-up vinyl of Bing Crosby’s Merry Christmas album that I play every year even though it skips during “White Christmas,” - one of my faves to croon along to.
+I’m also moved to literal tears every time I hear Auld Lang Syne.
+No song tugs at my heart strings more.
+The Scottish poem-turned-song makes me feel grateful, relieved, nostalgic, and full all at once.

 Amid responsibilities and bills - art, music, relationships, and nature remain soft safe havens into which I can sink.
 I hope you, too, stay connected to the things that make you purr, wag your tail, dance, sing, or whatever else helps your cup to runneth over.